PX4/PX4-user_guide/en/companion_computer/video_streaming_wfb_ng_wifi.md

 1. Flash image to the **ground** Raspberry Pi.
 2. Reboot it and SSH in with standard credentials (pi/raspberry).
 3. Run actions for **ground** role as displayed in motd, but skip setup of `fpv-video` service and `osd` service.
-4. Connect your laptop and ground RasPi via ethernet and configure IP addresses
+4. Connect your laptop and ground RPi via ethernet and configure IP addresses
 5. Edit `/etc/wifibroadcast.cfg` and set the IP address of the laptop in `[gs_mavlink]` and `[gs_video]` sections (replacing `127.0.0.1`).

 ### QGroundControl Setup